Sparse Generalized Eigenvalue Problem: Optimal Statistical Rates via Truncated Rayleigh Flow: Numerical Studies

-We compare our proposal to \citet{witten2009penalized}, implemented using the R package PMA.
-Their proposal involves choosing two tuning parameters that controls the sparsity of the estimated directional vectors, which we select using cross-validation.
-We perform our method using multiple values of $k$, and report results for $k=\{15,25\}$ since they are qualitatively similar for large $n$.
-The output of both our proposal and that of \citet{witten2009penalized} are normalized to have norm one, whereas the true parameters $\vb_x^*$ and $\vb_y^*$ are normalized with respect to $\bSigma_x$ and $\bSigma_y$.
-To evaluate the performance of the two methods, we normalize $\vb_x^*$ and $\vb_y^*$ such that they have norm one, and compute the squared $\ell_2$ distance between the estimated and the true directional vectors.
-The results for $d=600$, $s=10$, averaged over 100 data sets, are plotted in Figure~\ref{Fig:CCA}.

-From Figure~\ref{Fig:CCA}, we see that our proposal outperforms \citet{witten2009penalized} uniformly across different sample sizes.
+From Table~\ref{table:CCA}, we see that our proposal outperforms \citet{witten2009penalized} uniformly across different sample sizes.
 This is not surprising since \citet{witten2009penalized} uses diagonal estimates of $\bSigma_x$ and $\bSigma_y$ to compute the directional vectors.
-Our proposal is not sensitive to the truncation parameter $k$ when the sample size is sufficiently large.
-In addition, we see that the squared $\ell_2$ distance for our proposal is inversely proportional to $n/\{s\log (d)\}$, as suggested by Theorem~\ref{theorem:main}.
+The $\ell_2$ distance for our proposal decreases as we increase $n$.
+Moreover, the $\ell_2$ distance increases when we increase $k$.
+These results confirm our theoretical analysis in Theorem~\ref{theorem:main}.